Europe’s startups get bootcamp booster

 “I mean, we all run these companies because of a passion about a certain topic but, on the other side, we do this for business,” said Osti.
 “I'd be happy to sell if a big brand would come and buy my company, if they offer a very good amount of money.”

-(This version of the story has been refiled to include an update in the penultimate paragraph that company opted not to accept the funds)
+(This version of the story was refiled to update that company in penultimate paragraph opted not to accept the funds)

 (Edited by Simon Robinson)